 “Steph, I think he is looking at you.”

 Tears began swelling as I crept down further in my seat.

-Finally he reached my seat and put his hand on my shoulder,
+Finally, he reached my seat and put his hand on my shoulder, and said,

-I looked up with him as a sizzling tear dripped down my cheek.
+I looked up with him as a hot tear dripped down my cheek.

 “B-but I’m a girl,” I said nervously.